tejaswankalluri/student_results/README.md

 and it finds that the student had passed or failed

 ## How To Run This code.
+### Choose a file depends on your os like if you are using windows then choose student_marks.c. if you are in linux or mac os then choose student_marks_linux.c

 1.install gcc in your machine.